apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default: true
 IsMutable：true
 MasterOnly: true
 If set to true, the replica with slower compaction will be automatically detected and migrated to other machines.
-The detection condition is that the version difference between the fastest and slowest replica exceeds the value of min_version_count_indicate_replica_compaction_too_slow, and the difference exceeds 30% of the fastest replica
+The detection condition is that the version count of the fastest replica exceeds the value of min_version_count_indicate_replica_compaction_too_slow, and the version count difference exceeds 30% of the fastest replica

 ### colocate_group_relocate_delay_second